nikbelikov/tsp-solver/README.md

 ## What a heck is that?

 This package will help you in solving the traveling salesman problem.
+It uses a genetic algorithm by now.

 ## How to use